 This phrase is a clear assertion that beautiful things give unending pleasure.
 We can understand it by interpreting it, as all beautiful things give happiness throughout our lifetime.
 For example, if a person dies, it does not mean that all beautiful things with him will die.
 A beautiful thing never ceases to exist, and gives happiness to the next generation.
 Thus, in this sense, the beautiful things are “joy forever.”

 The use of this phrase is widely applicable.
 We find its usage almost in every area of life.
 In everyday life, when great people die, their great achievements make them powerful figures to inspire others through their noble works, even after their deaths.
 Likewise, the legends and tales enhance our imaginations through their magnificence.
 Simply, beautiful things are a source of our happiness. such as lovely stories we read or hear, provide us profound and true happiness.

 This is the first line of John Keats’ poem, Endymion, which opens the poem:

 A thing of beauty is a joy for ever:

 Its loveliness increases; it will never

 A bower quiet for us, and a sleep

 Full of sweet dreams, and health, and quiet breathing.

-Since human beings have almost similar natures and give response to the same stimuli in almost the same ways, so if a thing of beauty is lost for some time, say for centuries — it could give joy to next generations if rediscovered later.
+Human beings have similar natures, and respond to the same stimuli in almost the same ways.
+So, if a thing of beauty is lost for some time – say for centuries – it could give joy to future generations if rediscovered later.